mikke89/RmlUiDoc/pages/cpp_manual/elements.md

                                                                             Rml::XMLAttributes());
 ```

-The following will instance a radio button element using the Controls plugin input instancer, but gives it a tag of `radio`{:.tag}:
+The following will instance a radio button element using the library's `input` instancer, but gives it a tag of `radio`{:.tag}:

 ```cpp
 Rml::XMLAttributes attributes;